DavidLXu/DavidLXu.github.io/_pages/about.md

 In my university years, I took part in a robot association where I did a couple of successful robot competitions for college students.
 During that period, I gained experience in programming the MCUs for motion control, as well as computer vision, which was also the topic of my graduation project.

 For my master's program at Georgia tech, I took both ECE and CS courses with straight A scores.
-I took ECE classes like image processing, C++ programming, linear systems, random processes, etc. My CS classes include machine learning, deep learning, and robot intelligence.
-Multiple class projects laid a solid foundation for me to carry on my research in robotics.
+I took ECE classes like image processing, C++ programming, linear systems, random processes, etc. My CS classes include machine learning, deep learning, and robot intelligence. <!--Multiple class projects laid a solid foundation for me to carry on my research in robotics.-->

 I came to Tianjin University for my master's thesis featuring the control and digital twin for parallel robotics.
 Finished a paper in Trans.
 Mechatronics that is still under review.
-I am currently doing digital twins of robotics in simulation environments working for further decision making and control algorithms for graduation.
+For graduation, I am doing digital twins of robotics in simulation environments working for further decision making and control algorithms.

+I'm currently in NUS as a visiting intern in Prof. Lin Shao’s group working on a project of cross-embodiment dexterous hand grasping based on generative models and RL.

 Education & Experiences
 ===